Pre-configured and Cached Responses Guide

 - User sends a message

-- System checks if message matches any canned response pattern
+- System checks if message matches any pre-configured response pattern

-- If match found → Returns canned response immediately (no LLM call)
+- If match found → Returns pre-configured response immediately (no LLM call)

 - If no match → Continues to cache check, then LLM